Menu

 The temple trail is something else entirely.
 These ancient stone steps that countless pilgrims have

 worn smooth over the centuries.
-There’s something humbling about following in their footsteps.
+There’s something humbling about following in their footsteps on the Tungnath Temple trek.

 And then there’s the summit.
 Okay, so the final push to Chandrashila gets a bit rocky and steep, but